 Ricardo Romo, University of Texas at San Antonio

-Since 1999, Ricardo Romo has served as the fifth president of the University of Texas at San Antonio.
-Under his leadership, the UTSA has grown in student enrollment, academic programs, and research facilities, and been recognized as an emerging Tier One research institution.
+Ricardo Romo served as the fifth president of the University of Texas at San Antonio from 1999 to 2017.
+Under his leadership, UTSA grew in student enrollment, academic programs, and research facilities, and been recognized as an emerging Tier One research institution.
 Romo has received numerous awards for his contributions to higher education and social justice: the San Antonio North Chamber Gov. Dolphin Briscoe Salute to Excellence Award (2010); the Council for Advancement and Support of Education (CASE) Chief Executive Leadership Award (2011); the Colonel W.T.
 Bondurant Sr. Distinguished Humanitarian Award (2012); the Clark Kerr Award for Distinguished Leadership in Higher Education (2013); the Wheaton College Otis Social Justice Award (2013).
 In May 2011, President Barack Obama appointed Romo to the President’s Advisory Commission on Educational Excellence for Hispanics.
-Romo attended the University of Texas at Austin on a track scholarship and earned his PhD in History at Berkeley.
+Romo attended the University of Texas at Austin on a track scholarship and earned his PhD in History at The University of California, Los Angeles.
 He is the author of East Los Angeles: History of a Barrio (1983).